rsbfox/technitium-ddns/README.md

 **WildIp** — install from the Technitium app store.
 Resolves the IP encoded in the label itself, e.g. `1.2.3.4.wildip.example.com → A 1.2.3.4`.

-**FreeDNS** ([freedns.afraid.org](https://freedns.afraid.org)) — free shared or
-delegated DNS.
-You can get full NS delegation for your own subdomain with a glue record pointing to your server, making Technitium authoritative for your zone.
-Set `FREEDNS_KEYS` in the config to trigger updates on each run.
+**FreeDNS** ([freedns.afraid.org](https://freedns.afraid.org)) — free dynamic DNS.
+Register subdomains on any of thousands of community-shared domains.
+They also support pointing an NS record at your own server, making Technitium authoritative for that subdomain — enabling wildcard records, split-horizon DNS, and automated DNS-01 Let's Encrypt challenges.
+Set FREEDNS_KEYS in the config to push IP updates on each run.

 #UNTESTED **wan-routable** — a networkd-dispatcher script that triggers `technitium-ddns`
 automatically when the WAN interface obtains a new routable IP.
 Requires